View the Armed Forces Directory of Support Gwent

 RAFBF – Royal Air Force benevolent fund - the RAF's leading welfare charity for serving and former members of the RAF, their partners and dependent children.

-RFEA (the forces employment charity) - provides lifelong, life-changing support, jobs and training opportunities to service leavers and veterans.
+RFEA (the forces employment charity) - provides lifelong, life-changing support, jobs and training opportunities to service leavers and veterans, reservists and their families.

 Royal Air Forces Association - a membership organisation and registered charity that provides welfare support to the RAF family.